williamjacksn/podcast-tools/README.md

-# make-podcast
+# Podcast Tools

-Generate podcast XML from a directory of MP3 files
+* `make_podcast`: Generate podcast XML from a directory of MP3 files